 Shaquawn Federicks 17, said that “these courses helped me to better traverse the computer software, more specifically word and excel”.

 Both students said that every adolescent should learn to use the computer and that this project will help this to do so.

 The two weeks training ended with a small graduation ceremony for the students to receive their certificates.
-The ceremony was attended by representatives from the PAHO Guyana CO and the Ministry of Health.
+Representatives from the PAHO Guyana CO and the Ministry of Health attended the closing ceremony.

 Similar training will be held at the newly built ICT hub in Central Annai, Region 9, catering to 15 adolescents from Annai and surrounding communities.